US stocks swing between losses and gains on uncertainty over length of Iran war

 Higher interest rates would slow the economy, but they would also help keep a lid on inflation.

-On Wall Street, Estee Lauder dropped 10.5% to one of the market's sharpest losses after it confirmed it’s in merger talks with Spanish cosmetics company Puig.
+On Wall Street, Estee Lauder dropped 10.6% to one of the market's sharpest losses after confirming that it’s in merger talks with Spanish cosmetics company Puig.
 The potential deal could put such brands as MAC, Clinique, Charlotte Tilbury and Apivita together under one company.
 Estee Lauder said no final decision has been made yet.

 Stocks of oil-related companies also helped to lift the market after crude prices rebounded.
-Exxon Mobil rallied 2.8%, and ConocoPhillips gained 1.8%.
+Exxon Mobil rallied 2.5%.

 In stock markets abroad, indexes were mixed in Europe.
 Asian stocks rose in their first chance to trade following Trump’s announcement about talks with Iran.
 Hong Kong’s Hang Seng jumped 2.8%, and South Korea’s Kospi climbed 2.7% for two of the world’s larger moves.